Duties of Reviewers

 Standards of Objectivity and Competing Interests

 Reviews should be conducted objectively.
 Reviewers should be aware of any personal bias they may have and take this into account when reviewing a paper.
 Personal criticism of the author is inappropriate.
 Referees should express their views clearly with supporting arguments.
 Reviewers should consult the editor before agreeing to review a paper where they have potential conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors, companies, or institutions connected to the papers.
-If a reviewer suggests that an author includes citations to the reviewer’s (or their associates’) work, this must be for genuine scientific reasons and not with the intention of increasing the reviewer’s citation count or enhancing the visibility of their work (or that of their associates).
+If a reviewer suggests that an author include citations to the reviewer’s (or their associates’) work, this must be for genuine scientific reasons and not with the intention of increasing the reviewer’s citation count or enhancing the visibility of their work (or that of their associates).

 References